-The American Railroad Union basically crippled the nations railroad traffic.
+The American Railroad Union crippled the nation’s railroad traffic.
 Troops were thus sent to Chicago to break up the strike but riots ensued.
 In the mayhem of this event more than a dozen workers lost their lives.

-Congress would need to put an end to these constant riots and rallies, (and also the needless loss of live).
-During his second run as President of the United States Grover Cleveland would finally make Labor Day a holiday.
+During his second run as President of the United States, Grover Cleveland would finally make Labor Day a holiday.

 Labor Day Origins and Its Evolution!

-It was originally intended that there would be a street parade in towns and cities across America.
+The original intention was to have a street parade in towns and cities across America.